 10. * Get to the course early to start stress free and warmed up.

 13. *** Drink coffee (caffeine).
-It is a legal sporting stimulant that used to be banned.
-Go figure!If you weigh 68 kg you require 2 mg caffeine per kg body weight for a 2 hour event (sorry not 5k).
-You take 136 mg once an hour before competing.
-One espresso is about 100mg.
-Or try a Red Bull energy shot (also contains tuarine).
+It is a legal sporting stimulant that used to be banned for serious competition.
+Go figure!If you weigh 68 kg you require 2-5 mg caffeine per kg body weight for a 2 hour event (sorry not 5k).
+You take 136-300 mg once an hour before competing.
+One espresso is about 100mg IF you are lucky.
 Caffeine has as many PROVEN benefits as all the illegal stimulants you may or may not have heard of BUT the effects and side effects of caffeine are known and understood and legal.
 Other caffeine-taking protocols will have you taking, say, 200mg of caffeine 5 mins before a race.
 (Look at the High5 energy sachets, for example, or their excellent race-nutrition web site which funnily enough recommends their products).
 Bear also in mind that TOO MUCH caffeine MAY stop lactate being flushed from the system…you don’t want that, follow the guidelines above.
 Caffeine wears off after a couple of hours so for longer races you will need topping up ONLY for longer events.
 Personally I would take 300mg 1 hour before the event, I would take supermarket own-brand version of PROPLUS, personally I have 1-2 coffees a day and I would not change that consumption pattern at all.

 14. ** Properly go to the toilet the night before and especially in the morning.
 Get it all out.
 Coffee and routine will help.